The World Won't Stay Still: Programmable Evolution for Agent Benchmarks: ProEvolve: Programmable Evolution for Agent Benchmarks

 \subsection{Graph Formalism for Environment Modeling}

-To combat the aforementioned challenges, we take a step further to identify a fundamental obstacle that impedes effective environment evolution: the lack of comprehensive and explicit environment modeling.
-Without explicitly capturing the relationships between environment elements, it becomes intractable to evolve them in a coherent and controllable manner.
+To operationalize structured environment evolution, we need an explicit representation of the components that co-evolve in a tool-calling environment.
+We therefore model schemas, data entities, tools, and their dependency relations in a unified graph representation.

-In light of this, we introduce a graph formalism that models environment elements and their relationships in an explicit, integrated representation.
-This choice is motivated by two merits: (i) a graph provides a unified space to encode schemas, data entities, and tools alongside their relations, and (ii) it allows environments to evolve via progressive graph transformations, enabling controlled updates to capabilities while preserving structural integrity.
+To this end, we introduce a graph formalism that models environment elements and their relationships in an explicit, integrated representation.
+This choice is motivated by two merits: 1) it makes reachable information explicit by encoding schemas, data entities, tools, and their relations in a shared structure; 2) it makes version-linked evolution programmable: graph transformations can add, reorganize, or remove capabilities while preserving unmodified structure and propagating changes through coupled components.

 Concretely, we represent an environment version through a typed relational graph $\mathcal{G}=(\mathcal{V},\mathcal{E})$.
 Each node $v\in\mathcal{V}$ corresponds to a schema element (e.g., \texttt{User.user\_id}, \texttt{Order.order\_id}), and each directed edge $e=(v\!\rightarrow\!v')\in\mathcal{E}$ denotes a typed relation or a tool-enabled transition that maps information from a source schema element to a target schema element.